Danwhy/email-alerting/README.md

 ### Step 2: load jQuery

-You will need jQuery for this tutorial (although you're welcome to write your own AJAX call or use another library) Load it in script tags at the bottom of your HTML file.
+You will need jQuery for this tutorial (although you're welcome to write your own AJAX call or use another library).
+Load it in script tags at the bottom of your HTML file.

 ```javascript
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js">